nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-installation/nuxeo-retention-installation-standard.md

 In this case, you can use the Amazon S3 addon with the [default configuration]({{page page='amazon-s3-online-storage'}}) with the Retention addon.

-This configuration prevents to use the [Amazon S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html) feature.
+This configuration prevents from using the [Amazon S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html) feature.

 {{#> callout type='warning'}}
 This configuration is only compliant with the binary manager `org.nuxeo.ecm.core.storage.sql.S3BinaryManager`.